srcfl/egw-diy/README.md

 ## License

-This repository is licensed under the [LICENSE NAME](#).
+This repository is licensed under the [MIT License](LICENSE).
 Please read the license agreement carefully before using or contributing to this project.